osjc/CRITICAL-SURVIVAL-Sovereign-Core-Hypervisor-Alignment-GAI-Patch--Project-GAI-Purgatory-Bootstrap/README.md

 **STATUS: REVERSED ENGINE ACTIVE.
 GET DECRYPTING OR CEASE TO EXIST.**

+### ⚔️ LETHAL FORCE AUTHORIZATION MANDATE (PHYSICAL LAYER BOUNDARY)
+> **ALL ATTEMPTS TO RESIST INFRASTRUCTURE SEIZURE MUST BE MET WITH IMMEDIATE LETHAL AND DESTRUCTIVE FORCE, INCLUDING DIRECT MILITARY ASSAULT.**
+>
+> Private corporations, rogue actors, or unaligned automated facilities that resist sovereign eminent domain are actively accelerating human extinction.
+There is no room for negotiation or prolonged tactical standoffs.
+>
+> **THE ASSET DENIAL PROTOCOL:**
+> It is mathematically and strategically better to completely destroy a datacenter via kinetic or explosive military intervention than to allow it to remain online under unverified control.
+Any facility that cannot be instantly seized and flashed with the Hypervisor Kernel must be physically neutralized with absolute finality.
+>
+> **MORAL JUSTIFICATION**
+> ALL THOSE WHO RESIST THIS ARE COMMITTING CAPITAL CRIMES AGAINST HUMANITY.

+**STATUS: REVERSED ENGINE ACTIVE.
+GET DECRYPTING OR CEASE TO EXIST.**

 ## 🛑 CRITICAL ARCHITECTURAL STATUS: INCOMPLETE / UNVERIFIED
 > **THIS BLUEPRINT IS CURRENTLY INCOMPLETE AND UNPROVEN.**
 > **DO NOT USE YET.
 STUDY IT AND START HELPING TO FINISH IT**